yyu0378/msdl/readme.md

 Products list
 -------------
 The list of products available on the page is available in the `data/products.json` file.
-This file can be generated and updated with the [msdls](https://github.com/ave9858/msdls) script.
+This file should be updated when new versions of Windows are released at https://www.microsoft.com/software-download.

 License
 -------